albertliumaster/albertliumaster.github.io/_pages/research.md

 We are specifically interested in the interaction of quantum matter with strong light fields, the regime of <b>nonlinear optics</b>.
 In this regime, many new possibilities emerge, such as nonlinear spectroscopies and driving materials out of thermal equilibrium.
 </p>

-Here are some themes and techniques that we currently work on:
+Here are some techniques and themes that we currently work on:

 **Scanning tunneling noise spectroscopy (STNS).** We have developed a novel cryogenic MHz amplifier that allows us to measure not only the average tunneling current, but also its fluctuation!
 This has many applications: one can detect the fluctuations of the electronic states, peculiar tunneling processes, and shot noise.
 We have used this instrument to discover charge trapping in the insulating layer of the cuprates, connected to the c-axis mystery, and to measure the doubling of the charge due to Andreev processes to the superfluid in a lead sample.

-**Multidimensional Terahertz Spectroscopy**.
+**Multidimensional Terahertz Spectroscopy (MDTS).**
 ![]({{ site.url }}{{ site.baseurl }}/images/pubpic/MDTS.png){: style="width: 250px; float: left; margin: 0px  10px"}
 One of the  projects back from my job-proposal is to develop nanofabricated STM tips.
 The idea behind these “smart tips” is to use the technologies that were developed over decades in nanofabrication and make them available for scanning probe by using a nano-device instead of the traditional STM tungsten tip.
 One gains the flexibility of using different functionalities that are known from the fields of nanofabrication and mesoscopic physics.
 We are collaborating with the group Simon Groeblacher at TU Delft to realize this concept, benefitting from their unparalleled micro/nano fabrication know how.
 A prototype of a smart tip is shown to the left.
 See publications in Microsyst Nanoeng, Nanotechnology, and PRB.